Is It Worth Grading Sports Cards in 2026?

 What’s the difference between PSA and CGC grading?

 PSA is the most recognized grading company with the highest resale liquidity — PSA slabs typically command higher prices at auction and on eBay.
-CGC is faster and cheaper in 2026, making it a strong choice when PSA’s premium isn’t worth the extra cost or wait time.
-For most high-value rookie cards, PSA is still the default.
+CGC is faster and cheaper, and hasn’t paused any of its tiers, making it a strong choice while PSA’s budget options stay closed.
+For most high-value rookie cards, PSA is still the default once Value tiers reopen.

 Grade Your Card Before You Pay PSA